Entry to the TeenTech Awards competition for 2021 is free of charge.

 TeenTech CIC will treat information submitted to it for the competition purely for the purposes of running the competition.
 This information will not be provided to any third parties other than a panel of judges chosen by TeenTech CIC.

-By entering this competition you are agreeing to the condition that you will attend the TeenTech Awards Ceremony and present if selected.
+By entering this competition you are agreeing to the condition that you will attend the TeenTech Awards virtual ceremony and present if selected during our virtual judging, details below.

 Sponsors may subsequently decide to work with teams to see if their idea can be turned into a real product.
 Schools and colleges should decide before submitting entries how they would wish profits derived from projects to be divided.